 The threat from forestry operations in pearl mussel catchments is significant.
 Appropriate mitigation measures must be put in place to ensure the restoration and future protection of the pearl mussel populations.
 Such measures may include initiatives to remove or restructure forestry in pearl mussel catchments.
 Even given such a commitment, major mitigation works will be necessary during the removal or restructuring process to protect pearl populations.

-Forest stands in the Owencarrow Catchment are mainly state owned, and are located primarily in the upper reaches of the Calabber River tributary (Figure 3.12).
-Some private forestry (oak) is located on the eastern side of Lough Veagh.
-The main forest areas are above the location of the pearl mussel populations.
+Forest stands in the Munster Blackwater Catchment are located primarily in the upper tributary catchments of the main river.
+These forest areas are Coillte managed State properties.
+The main forest areas are located above the pearl mussel populations.